A woman with disability speaks to unidentified

 Substitution Substitution, Estonia.
 Dmitri Kruglov replaces Martin Vunk.

 80:54 Foul by Rickie Lambert (England).
+80:54 Karol Mets (Estonia) wins a free kick in the defensive half.

 79:47 Hand ball by Henri Anier (Estonia).